 - United States District Court for the Middle District of Pennsylvania

-- “Pitfalls for Small Businesses to Avoid Regarding American with Disabilities Act” Burns White Employment Law Seminar, April 2019
+- “Pitfalls for Small Businesses to Avoid Regarding American with Disabilities Act” Burns White Employment Law Seminar, Philadelphia, PA, April 2019

-- “Analyzing Non-Discriminatory Reasons for Termination” was my topic for the Burns White Employment Law Seminar, January 2018
+- “Analyzing Non-Discriminatory Reasons for Termination” Burns White Employment Law Seminar, Philadelphia, PA, January 2018

 - Americans with Disabilities Act (ADA) Pitfalls: What Do Small Business Owners Need to Know?, businessingmag.com, August 29, 2019